griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### GATK 4.0.2.1
-Describes dependencies for GATK 4.0.2.1, used in this course for .....
+Describes dependencies and installation for GATK 4.0.2.1, used in this course for .....
 ```bash
 # start sudo shell
 sudo bash